JagodaDawidowska/EquipmentRentalService/README.md

 - ORM - JPA specification, and Hibernate implementation for managing database activities and generating unique database requests
 - modern project architecture
 - controllers and HTTP request handling
-- business logic to handle the functionalities of the application.
+- business logic to handle the functionalities of the application
 - dynamic documentation
 - DTO models